 If you do go the DIY route, check with friends or business owners you trust for their options.
 Also think about the practicality of your design.
 Is it relevant?
 Will it work when small on a business card or blown up large on the side of a van?
 You may love your swirly logo in yellow but is it clear enough?

 It’s also important to know what your competitors are doing.
 Make sure your logo looks better and is significantly different so you stand out.

 DIY is OK up to a point, but in order for a business to be taken seriously, it does need to evolve.
-Logos, brand identities and indeed branding all pay there part in creating a visual language and help to promote who you are.
-We all have an emotional response to choose one brand over another everyday.
+Logos, brand identities and indeed branding all play their part in creating a visual language and helping to promote who you are.
+We all have an emotional response to choose one brand over another every day.
 Whether we buy our groceries or buy a new shirt, we decide to purchase based on certain factors, some of which may not be obvious:

 – The branding